 Numerous concerts by famous artists and celebrity lectures have been held here. “‘Aida’ was performed by a Russian opera group in the Taisho era.
 Since the Second World War, the Public Hall has hosted events such as a lecture by Helen Keller and a celebration for Yuri Gagarin,” Nakamura-san tells us.
 Looking at the articles on display in the exhibition room helps you can really appreciate the history of the building.

-When the rooms were used as dining rooms, we’re told that the intermediate meeting hall was reserved for use by men only and the small meeting room was for women only.
-That would be unthinkable now wouldn’t it?
-These little snippets are fascinating!
+When the rooms were used as dining rooms, we’re told that the intermediate meeting hall was reserved for men only and the small meeting room was only for women.
+That would be unthinkable now, wouldn’t it?
+Nevertheless, these little snippets are fascinating!

 With that, we leave the exhibition room and head up to the third floor.

 A VIP room packed full of art works

 At last, we enter the VIP room on the third floor.
 “This room was used as a VIP room when the Public Hall was first built.
 Nowadays, it’s used for meetings, ceremonies or location shoots," says Nakamura-san.

 As soon as we enter, our eyes are drawn to the high ceiling with its beautiful paintings, as well as the large stained glass window.
 We all let out gasps of wonder and admiration.

 The figures painted on the ceiling are gods from Japanese mythology: Izanagi, Izanami, and three deities from the Japanese pantheon, the Amatsukami.

 The scene depicts Izanagi and Izanami giving Amanonuboko, the spear given by the Amatsukami for creating land.
 It was painted by Hisashi Matsuoka, a Western-style painter in the late 19th and first half of the 20th century.